syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 ### Add References

-In the Solution Explorer, right click the References folder, then click Add Reference.
+In the Solution Explorer, right-click the References folder, then click Add Reference.

 ![](Getting-Started_images/Getting-Started_img6.png)

-The following screen shot illustrates how to reference Syncfusion.Olap.Base.
+The following screenshot illustrates how to reference Syncfusion.Olap.Base.

 ![](Getting-Started_images/Getting-Started_img7.png)